laf0rge/onomondo-ipa/README.md

 ## Building from source

-To compile the IPAd the run the following three steps.
-It is recommended to enable at least --enable-asn1-debug so that the input and output of the ASN.1 encoder/decoder can be seen in the log.
+To compile the IPAd the run the following four steps:

-The `--enable-sanitize` flag is entirely optional and results in a build with AddressSanitizer which helps to find out-of-bounds memory accesses during development and testing.

 ```
-autoreconf -fi
-./configure --enable-asn1-debug --enable-sanitize
+mkdir build
+cd build
+cmake -DENABLE_SANITIZE=ON ../
 make
 ```

+The option `-DENABLE_SANITIZE` is entirely optional and results in a build with AddressSanitizer which helps to find out-of-bounds memory accesses during development and testing.

 ## Running